Medicine Wheel/Medicine Mountain National Historic Landmark: Astronomical Alignments

 Further, he found that cairn pairs FO, FA, and FB correspond to the rising points of the stars Sirius, Aldebaran, and Rigel, respectively.
 Observing the first yearly heliacal rising of these stars would have been an effective tool for determining the progress of the solar year, as the first heliacal rise of a star occurs on the same date (relative to the solstices) each year.

 Rising positions of stars change very slowly over the centuries, due to the Earth's precession, so the directions of these cairn pairs can be used to project at what date they aligned best with the rising points of these stars.
 The FA Aldebaran alignment would have worked best between AD 1200 and AD 1700.
 Further, precession changes the date of first helical rise: Although today the first heliacal rise of Aldebaran is a few days after the summer solstice, between AD 1200 and 1700, the first heliacal rise of Aldebaran would have been just before the summer solstice, allowing an observer to predict the coming of this event.

 Astronomer Jack Robinson from the University of South Florida has further proposed that cairn pair FD was used to observe the rising of the star Fomalhaut, which would have lined up with its rising point between AD 1050 and AD 1450, when Fomalhaut had its first heliacal rise roughly a month before the summer solstice.
 A carbon date for the Bighorn Medicine Wheel comes from a piece of wood found in cairn F, corresponding to an age of no more than 220 years, roughly in the middle of the 18th century.
 However, this date can only be considered as a minimum age, as the wood may have become lodged in the cairn after construction.
 Stated by Don Grey in his, "Summary Report," page 317 of the 1958 Wyoming Archaeology Society's excavation of the Wheel, "In the large cairn on the northwest side of the structure was found a piece of wood pinned down between the courses of stone in the wall.
 A sample was taken…for dating."

 Other Wheels

 In 1903, Stephen Simms of the Chicago Field Museum published a scientific paper on his visit to the Wheel.
 His diagram looks only slightly similar to the Big Horn Medicine Wheel that is now a Historic Landmark.
 More than one medicine wheel existed in the Bighorn Mountains previous to 1916.
 Cut Ear, a Crow guide, would accompany people to wheels in the Bighorn Mountains.
-One article in the Sheridan Post talks of finding another wheel about 60miles from the first wheel.
+One article in the Sheridan Post talks of finding another wheel about 60 miles from the first wheel.

 Name Change

-The site was declared a National Historic Landmark in 1970, and renamed as the Medicine Wheel/Medicine Mountain National Historic Landmark in 2011.
+The site was declared a National Historic Landmark in 1970, and renamed from Medicine Wheel to Medicine Wheel/Medicine Mountain in 2011.